gbudjeakp/friend-ranker/README.md

 `yarn start`

 to start up the react side of things.
 The project will be done in TypeScript so keep that in mind.
+I'll be adding the UI/UX mocks to the front-end side of things once everything is figured out.

 # For Back-End Development
 There is nothing for the back-end template as of yet.
 This will be updated as time goes on.